MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 }
 ```

-PS: it's totally fine to write the logiq of a function in the same line only if it was simple, if the function got complicated you may need to transform the logique into seperate function.
+PS: it's totally fine to write the logic of a function in the same line only if it was simple, if the function got complicated you may need to transform the logic into seperate function.

 ```jsx
 import { MouseEvent } from "react";